This guide looks at medical errors and steps you can take to ensure your safety. A medical error is when a mistake

 While advances have improved medical care and extended the lives of many people, the complexity of the American

 health care system also contributes to medical errors.
-Poor communication between patients and their health care
+In addition, poor communication between patients and their

-You can play an important part in patient safety by being actively involved in your own health care and the health
+You can play an important part in patient safety by being actively involved in your health care and the health care

-care of your loved ones.
-This guide will look at some of the problems and the actions each of us can take.
+of your loved ones.
+This guide will look at some of the more common problems and the actions you can take to prevent

 Health Care Team

 Safety in Health Care Facilities and in Home Care

 Prevention of Infections